rodrigueslp/electimmobiles/README.md

 # Elect Immobiles

-Elect immobiles from link based on code challenge
+Elect immobiles from link based on code challenge and storage the datas in memory

 ## Main Technologies
 - Java 8